masslight/ottehr/README.md

 This monorepo contains code for [Ottehr telehealth](https://www.ottehr.com/).

-Ottehr is modern, modular EHR started as a reference implementation for [ZapEHR](https://zapehr.com).
+Ottehr is a modern, modular EHR that began as a reference implementation for [ZapEHR](https://zapehr.com).
 It quickly outgrew "sample EHR" status and became the foundation for large-scale production EHR installations.
 Ottehr uses ZapEHR for back-end service endpoints, and requires a free ZapEHR account to run as-is, but you are welcome to modify and use a third-party service vendor or build your own service architecture.
 Ottehr is designed for developers, hopefully making it easy to fork, white-label, and build entire new classes of EHRs and health-tech products with a fraction of the effort of starting from scratch.

 ## First Time Setup